 Select a an exam type

-Applicants for this course should have achieved a UK 2.1 Honours Degree.
-The MRC PhD positions follow a three-year PhD programme for those students who already have a master's degree or equivalent training in an appropriate scientific discipline.
-Opportunities also exist for four-year positions for those wishing to undertake the MPhil in Epidemiology/Public Health course in the first year of their PhD.
-The academic requirement for entry is a first or upper second-class degree or equivalent.
-Note that applicants who apply to take the MPhil course as a precursor to the PhD must pass the MPhil and make a separate application to continue to the PhD (ie continuation is not automatic).
+Applicants for this course should have achieved a UK Good II.i Honours Degree.
+The MRC Epidemiology Unit offers a three-year PhD programme for those students who already have a master's degree or equivalent training in an appropriate scientific discipline.
+Opportunities also exist for four-year positions for those wishing to undertake the MPhil in Population Health Sciences course in the first year of their studentship.
+The academic requirement for entry is that students undertaking the MPhil in Population Health Sciences in Cambridge should pass the course at their first attempt (i.e. not require a viva) .
+Note that applicants who apply to take the MPhil course as a precursor to the PhD must pass the MPhil and make a separate application to continue to the PhD (i.e. continuation is not automatic).

 Students living in